Jome0169/Jome0169.github.io/_posts/2019-06-15-cowplot-and-gviz.md

 which then makes:
 ![Final](/images/gviz_cow/Final.png)

-which will allow you to smack you GVIZ object with other objects.
+Which will allow you to smack you GVIZ object with other graphs.
 This little work around single handedly allowed me to avoid illustrator all together! yippie!